christophergandrud/Rep-Res-Book/Source/FrontMatter/StylisticConventions.md

 - **Filenames and Directories**

 Filenames and directories more generally are printed in *italics*.
-Camelback is used for file and directory names.
+I use CamelBack for file and directory names.

 - **Individual variable values**